Hi! I'm Kate VanAsten, owner of Wulfka. I'm an amateur gardener, long-distance cyclist, and lifelong tomboy. Oh, and I make clothes!

 I always loved sewing.
 I loved creating functional, tangible things with my hands.
 In high school I became interested in how things are produced globally.
 A curiosity of labor rights sparked a love of economics and an awareness of the impact that our spending habits have around the world.
 Now as a business owner, I'm passionate about all things made locally.
 I love creating jobs, treating workers well, and giving back to the community.
 I'm super proud that all Wulfka garments are produced in Chicago.

 I studied fashion design at FIT in New York.
 After graduating, I moved to Chicago and launched Wulfka in 2013 from an extra room in my apartment where I designed and sewed every piece.
-I live in Chicago's Avondale neighborhood with my husband Zak and our three turtles: Nacho Man, Vegetable, and Optimus Slime.
+I live in Chicago's Avondale neighborhood with my husband Zak, our coonhound Musubi Burger King, and our three turtles: Nacho Man, Vegetable, and Optimus Slime.